Jawad-Khalil/portfolio/experience/README.md

    - Provided **for reference only** and must not be copied, published, or shared.

 ## ✅ Licensed Content
 - All other text and code files (except where noted above) are covered under the main [MIT License](../experience/LICENSE.txt).

-## 📅 Last Updated
-September 2025